Techtesh/AWS-CLF-C01-test/Questions.md

 - [ ] They allow for the conversion from Application Load.
 - [ ] Balancers to Classic Load Balancers.
-- [ ] They are capable of handling constant changes in network traffic patterns.
+- [y] They are capable of handling constant changes in network traffic patterns.
 - [ ] They automatically adjust capacity.
 They are provided at no charge to users.

 **[⬆ Back to Top](#table-of-contents)**